-The group with lowest levels of fat had an increase in short chain fatty acids (SCFAs) which are beneficial for gut health, and the group with the most fat had decreases in microbes which produce the SCFA.
+The group with lowest levels of fat had an increase in short chain fatty acids (SCFAs).
+These are metabolites produced by the gut bacteria when they consume fibre.

 Short Chain Fatty Acids are important for our gut health because they provide fuel for the colon cells and help to reduce inflammation.

 You might be thinking we need to reduce all fat, but this doesn’t mean we don’t need any fats in our diet.